Elanco Animal Health Inc (ELAN) Stock: Analyzing the Quarterly Movement - News Heater

-In the past week, ELAN stock has gone down by -5.44%, with a monthly gain of 12.78% and a quarterly surge of 33.19%.
-The volatility ratio for the week is 1.90%, and the volatility levels for the last 30 days are 3.49% for Elanco Animal Health Inc The simple moving average for the last 20 days is 1.36% for ELAN stock, with a simple moving average of 30.97% for the last 200 days.
+In the past week, ELAN stock has gone up by 3.41%, with a monthly gain of 20.14% and a quarterly surge of 58.30%.
+The volatility ratio for the week is 3.03%, and the volatility levels for the last 30 days are 3.30% for Elanco Animal Health Inc The simple moving average for the last 20 days is 10.68% for ELAN stock, with a simple moving average of 43.99% for the last 200 days.

 Is It Worth Investing in Elanco Animal Health Inc (NYSE: ELAN) Right Now?